 Now, this band is not to be confused with the Seattle-based thrash metallers Sanctuary, the ones who just decided to wake up and reunite after a long, a very long sabbatical.

-Sanktuary rock us from the cold North of Canada, Whitehorse in the Yukon to be precise.
+From Whitehorse in the Yukon to be precise.
 The band started off in 2009 with a first EP called – well – Sanktuary.
 This first one already got them some acclaim.
 Their defection to Halifax to find new, juicy grounds to pursue their projects did not quite work out and made them realize that this was not for them.
-They thus promptly moved back to the (supposedly, as per Scrooge McDuck at least) gold rich landscape of their homeland.
-2013 saw their first full length album Something Fierce, now followed in 2016 by Winter’s Doom.
+They thus promptly moved back to the (supposedly, as per Scrooge McDuck at least) gold-rich landscape of their homeland.
+2013 saw their first full-length album Something Fierce, now followed in 2016 by Winter’s Doom.

-Winter’s Doom presents itself in its thrashy ’80s #metal robe!
+Winter’s Doom presents itself in its thrashy ’80s metal robe!

 And this is actually a good thing.
-It speaks to the roots of the genre and really points the listener to #metal the way it should be played.
+It speaks to the roots of the genre and really points the listener to metal the way it should be played.
 Bare bones, straight, scratchy, screechy and loud.
 And they include many typical Heavy Metal and Thrash Metal elements all at the same time.

-All that #metal jazz is concocted by a four-man lineup: Alan Binger (vocals, screams, guitar), Glen Edmond (guitar), Cole Hume (bass) and Anders Grasholm (drums).
+All that metal jazz is concocted by a four-man lineup: Alan Binger (vocals, screams, guitar), Glen Edmond (guitar), Cole Hume (bass) and Anders Grasholm (drums).

-This is unlike many other bands, who severely lose their oomph towards the end or think we will not see their fillers as they to slip them into their record into the B side of things.
-As to Sanktuary, none of that is visible and they blaze full speed right through the track list.
+This is unlike many other bands, who severely lose their oomph towards the end.
+Or think we will not detect their fillers as they to slip them into their record into the B side of things.
+As to Sanktuary, none of that is visible and they blaze full speed ahead right through the track list.

 So, watchya gonna get?

-This is further spiced up with heavy riffing and soloing, leaving you with a heavily metallic aftertaste in your eardrums, whilst bobbing in their wake as they move on to the next track.
-Their no-nonsense approach to #metal is refreshing.
+This is further spiced up with heavy riffing and soloing, leaving you with a heavily metallic aftertaste in your eardrums, whilst you bob in their wake as they move on to the next track.
+Their no-nonsense approach to metal is refreshing.
 They however still project this garage band look and feel, which is a pity of sorts.
 Otherwise, good stuff – I really like this disc.
 Recommended.

 Record Rating: 7/10 | Label: Self-Released | Web: Facebook